ooaklee/ghatd/docs/getting-started/user-manager/README.md

 -   `GET /api/v1/ums/groups/{groupID}`: Get enriched detail for a specific group (members, owner, etc.).
 Supports `prefix_name`.
 -   `GET /api/v1/ums/groups/{groupID}/stats`: Get statistics for a specific group.
 Supports `prefix_name`.

+### Optional custom middleware for `GET /me`

+`AttachRoutesRequest` supports an optional middleware field named `CustomMeEndpointValidApiTokenOrJWTMiddleware`.

+-   If provided, it is used only for `GET /api/v1/ums/me`.
+-   If omitted (`nil`), route setup falls back to `ValidApiTokenOrJWTMiddleware` for that endpoint.

+This is useful when `/me` needs endpoint-specific auth error response handling while the rest of authenticated routes continue to use the standard middleware.

+For implementation details and usage examples, see [`external/accessmanager/middleware/custom_middleware.go`](../../external/accessmanager/middleware/custom_middleware.go).

 ### Quick note on `prefix_name`

 When `prefix_name=true`, child group names are returned in a root-prefixed format (for example `school/year-10`).